nagyist/opendialog-dev-environment/README.md

 before you can run tests.
 Keep in mind that this is a separate Dgraph instance, so it will not be changing any data that the application itself is using.

-You can spin up the required containers, run the tests and then spin them down again by running
+You can spin up the required containers, login to the workspace environment and then run the tests

+        bash scripts/start-test-containers.sh
-        bash scripts/run-tests.sh
+        bash scripts/ssh-workspace.sh
+        cd opendialog
+        phpunit

 ## Setting up xDebug